posit-conf-2025/pkg-dev/github-actions-prompts.md

 Go ahead and click on "I understand my workflows, go ahead and enable them".

-Now, locally, you can overwrite the GHA YAML files, to reflect the current workflows we're using:
+Now, locally, you can overwrite/write the GHA YAML files, to reflect the current workflows we're using:

 * `use_github_action("check-standard")`.
 Look over the changes, commit, and push.
 * `use_github_action("pkgdown")`.
 Look over the changes, commit, and push.